erikswed/Greta-100-React-Web-App/README.md

 - End users must be able to upload new material (version 2.0).
 - links to FFF and to Gretas Twitter, Facebook must exist.
 - All material must be organized over a central timeline.
 Like adding an image or a set of images/files they all must be tagged with date/time to fit in the timeline
+- All added material must be approved by role=admin regarding its correctness.

 ##### ***THIS ABOVE LIST IS IN A DRAFT STATE..****